jarrdie/dry-project/README.md

-# dry-project
+# dry-repository

-Applying the "Don't Repeat Yourself" principle at a project level
+Applying the "Don't Repeat Yourself" principle at a project level.